ShiftLeftSecurity/codepropertygraph/README.md

 protoc --cpp_out=cpp --python_out=python cpg.proto
 ```

-# Base schema of the Code Property Graph
+# Base schema for the Code Property Graph

-The original paper on code property graphs [2] is primarily
+The original paper on Code Property Graphs [2] is primarily
-concerned with exploring the capabilities of code property graphs, but
+concerned with exploring the capabilities of the Code Property Graph representation, but
-does not provide a strict schema for these graphs.
+does not provide a strict schema for such graphs.
 This specification
-provides the missing schema, thereby creating a concrete exchange
+provides the missing schema, thereby creating a verifiable exchange
 format.

-The code property graph is a directed, edge-labeled, attributed
+The Code Property Graph is a directed, edge-labeled, attributed
 multigraph, or property graph for short (see [1]).
 A property graph
 is the generic data structure underlying many contemporary graph
 databases (e.g., Tinkergraph, Neo4J, Janusgraph).
 As a result, data
-representations based on property graphs are immediately processible
+representations based on property graphs are immediately amenable
-with graph database technology.
+to graph database technologies.

 Property graphs alone are comparable in generality to hash tables and
 linked lists.
 To tailor them towards storing, transmitting, and
 analyzing code, the main challenge is to specify a suitable graph
 schema.
-In particular, a schema describes the valid node and edge
+In particular, a schema must define the valid node and edge
-types, as well as node and edge keys, along with their domains.
+types, node and edge keys, together with each of their domains.
-Finally, it provides constraints on the types of edges that may
+Finally, it puts constraints on the types of edges that may
-connect nodes, depending on their type.
+connect nodes, depending on their type(s).

-In the following, we describe the base schema of the code property
+In the following, we describe the base schema of the Code Property Graph.
-graph.
-The base schema provides the minimum contraints all valid code
+The base schema provides the minimum requirements all valid Code Property Graphs must satisfy.
-property graphs must conform to.
-The base specification is concerned
-with three aspects of the program, namely, *program structure*, *type
+The base specification is concerned with three aspects of the program:

-declarations*, and *method declarations*.
+  1. *Program structure*
+  1. *Type declarations*
+  1. *Method declarations*

 In the following sections,
-we first give a brief overview of the graph's node and edge types, and
+we first give a brief overview of the graph's node and edge types and
 proceed to describe each of the three aspects in greater detail.

 > ***Note about property graphs:*** We deviate from the original